 Tanya Watton RVN

 We are lucky to have experienced, dedicated nurses as part of the organisation, who have in depth knowledge of the needs of the patients and the surgical procedures carried out.
 Tanya Watton, an experienced and qualified RVN who originally hails from Cornwall, leads the referral nursing team.
 Tanya has recently qualified as a clinical coach.
 She has moved from Cornwall to Exeter and lives with her boyfriend and Bella, the Border Collie.
+(Tanya is currently on maternity leave).

 Rachel, whose role is to coordinate the referral appointments and communicate with practices, has worked at St Davids since 2001 and is adept at keeping everything running smoothly.
 She is usually the first point of contact for referral cases.
 She is the administrator and events co-ordinator for the British Veterinary Orthopaedic Association (BVOA) and can be found at 7am on weekday mornings teaching indoor cycling or Pilates at her local leisure centre.